protocol/launchpad/docs/ipfs/mutable-content.md

 ### Pubsub + IPNS

 IPNS [solves the issue of creating constant links to content](https://blog.fleek.co/posts/immutable-ipfs) that may be updated, and provides the 'new' link to content that you want to share with others.
-IPNS uses public-link cryptography to assign a link to the content you created on IPFS.
+IPNS uses public-key cryptography to create a mutable link to immutable content on IPFS.

 There are a couple of ways you can link to the content you are sharing, either using DNSLink to link using the DNS addressing system, or a truly decentralized solution such as ENS that will help maintain a constant link to the most updated version of a piece of content.